haol0946/sep10-writeups/01-basic-wd/html-writeup.md

 ### HTML & What ive learned so far

 The code
-html, comments,head, body, heading text
+html, comments,head, body, heading (not done) text

 The output
-paragraphs, list, imgs, links
+paragraphs, list, imgs, links(Not done) text
-text